TechwriterSSchmidt/PumpVolumeTest/README.md

 2.  **Priming**: It fires **10 pulses** (blind) to pressurize the hose and ensure the next drop is ready.
 3.  **Measurement**: It fires 50 test pulses and records the exact timing of every drop.
 4.  **Optimization**: It automatically selects the configuration that offers the **lowest Jitter** (highest stability).
 If two settings are equally stable, it chooses the faster one.
+5.  **Smart Limits**: The search optimization is capped at 450ms pause, as values above this are always considered valid.

 #### Understanding the Log Output
 *   `OK (Drops: 50, Jitter: 1.3%)`: **Perfect Result.** 50 drops detected, and the time gap between them varied by only 1.3%.